 Market Research Analysts

-Market research analysts work in industries across the business and manufacturing sectors.
-The greatest employment of these analysts is in management and technical consulting services.
-They also work in finance, insurance, and consulting.
-In completing an MBA, graduates must examine market conditions and develop new sales strategies.
+Market research analysts work in industries across the business and manufacturing sectors, most often through management and technical consulting services.
+Job responsibilities include examining market conditions and developing new sales strategies.

 Source: Bureau of Labor Statistics, 2019